-Oregon’s Union MembershipAugust 15, 2018 Oregon consistently outpaces the U.S. in union membership as a share of total employment.
-In 2017, 14.9 percent of Oregon’s workers were union members, compared with 10.7 percent for the U.S. Employees who are not union members but whose jobs are covered by union contracts slightly increased the share of union coverage beyond membership rates in both the U.S. and Oregon.
-The share of covered workers in Oregon totaled 15.7 percent, while the U.S. coverage rate was 11.9 percent in 2017.
+Oregon’s Union MembershipMay 1, 2020 Oregon consistently outpaces the U.S. in union membership as a share of total employment.
+In 2019, 14.4 percent of Oregon’s workers were union members, compared with 10.3 percent for the U.S. Employees who are not union members but whose jobs are covered by union contracts slightly increased the share of union coverage beyond membership rates in both the U.S. and Oregon.
+The share of covered workers in Oregon totaled 15.7 percent, while the U.S. coverage rate was 11.6 percent in 2019.

 Comparable union membership data are available back to 1983, when union membership totaled 17.7 million nationwide and 222,900 in Oregon.
 Since then, the U.S. has not matched its peak membership level in 1983.
 Coincidentally, the U.S. coverage level also peaked in 1983 at 20.5 million.
 Oregon reached its highest union membership (275,300) and coverage (295,000) totals in 1994.

 Oregon and Other States

 Oregon remains among the most unionized states.
 In 2019, Oregon’s concentration of total union membership ranked 10th highest among the 50 states and the District of Columbia.
 The state’s public-sector membership (53.2%) ranked 6th highest, and the private sector’s 7.3 percent rate ranked 14th.

 Oregon has relatively smaller union membership concentration in private manufacturing and construction compared with other states.
 In 2019, the union membership rate in manufacturing (7.2%) fell in the middle of the pack, ranking 26th.
 In construction, Oregon ranked 9th highest among the states with 21.9 percent membership.

 Private and Public Union Membership Roughly Even

-Although the state’s private- and public-sector union membership rates differ, Oregon’s overall number of union members at private and public entities has been somewhat similar since 2000.
+Although the state’s private- and public-sector union membership rates differ, Oregon’s overall number of union members in both private and public sector entities began to lean more heavily toward public-sector membership since 2000.
 The state began this period of time with the private sector as a slight majority (52.0%) of union member totals.
-After dipping to 42.6 percent of all union members in 2013, the share of private union membership rebounded to the majority (52.5%) in 2017.
+After dipping to 42.6 percent of all union members in 2013, the share of private-sector union membership has slightly rebounded to (43.2%) in 2019.